 Any time is a good time to visit London, although the seasons, the cost of airfares and accommodation, the availability of work, finishing your studies and the possibility of attending special events can all play a major role as to when you actually go.

+The seasons can play a part when deciding to move to the UK.
 I have read many times that UK weather is temperate.
 I have found there to be four quite distinct seasons with very cold winters and heatwaves in summer.
 Yes, that’s right there can be snow over winter and heatwaves during summer.

 If you prefer the warmth you are better off arriving in late spring or summer as during mid-winter the temperature can hover around single Celsius figures.
 After British Summer Time (equivalent to daylight saving in Australia) finishes in October, the UK averages only a few hours of daylight each day.
 Some days don’t brighten up until mid- morning and become dark again mid-afternoon.

 Don’t let cold weather deter you though; winter can be a magical time of year.
 The Christmas lights shine in Regent Street, chestnuts are roasted on street corners, shoppers scurry to the sales or you could enjoy a warm ale by a log fire on a cold and wet night in one of the many pubs.

 Cost of airfares and accommodation

 The cost of airfares and accommodation can influence when you move to the UK.
 If you can plan ahead as to when you move to London you can usually get a better deal on an airfare.
 The further ahead you plan the better chance you have of getting a seat for the lowest price on your preferred airline and date.
 I recommend you shop around to see what airline, date and price suits you.
 Not only visit travel agents but look at on-line booking sites such as Skyscanner that allow you to compare airlines and pricing.